yhe-c/CS30-Major-Project/proposal.md

 - better/smoother character animation
 - different platforms (moving platforms, platforms that break after the character is on it for a certain time)
 - randomly generated levels that are able to be completed
+- add shaking effects when certain this happen